earthlab/earthlab.github.io/_posts/courses/earth-analytics-python/02-intro-to-lidar-and-raster/lidar-intro/2018-02-05-lidar02-lidar-point-clouds.md

 In this activity, you will open a .las file, in the <a href="http://plas.io" target="_blank"> plas.io free online lidar data viewer.</a> You will then explore some of the attributes associated with a lidar data point cloud.

 ### LiDAR Attribute Data

 Remember that not all lidar data are created equally.
 Different lidar data may have different attributes.
 In this activity, you will look at data that contain both intensity values and a ground vs non ground classification.

 ## About Plas.io

 > Plasio is a project by Uday Verma and Howard Butler that implements point cloud rendering capability in a browser.
-Specifically, it provides a functional implementation of the ASPRS LAS format, and it can consume LASzip-compressed data using LASzip NaCl module.
+Specifically, it provides a functional implementation of the ASPRS LAS format, and it can consume LASzip-compressed data using the LASzip NaCl module.
 Plasio is Chrome-only at this time, but it is hoped that other contributors can step forward to bring it to other browsers.
 >
 > It is expected that most WebGL-capable browers should be able to support plasio, and it contains nothing that is explicitly Chrome-specific beyond the optional NaCL LASzip module.
 > src: https://github.com/verma/plasio